Late Bronze Age collapse: Egypt

-Egypt's withdrawal from the southern Levant was a protracted process lasting about a hundred years and most likely a product of the political turmoil in Egypt proper.
-Many Egyptian garrisons or sites with an "Egyptian governor's residence" in the southern Levant were abandoned without destruction, including Deir al-Balah, Ashkelon, Tel Mor, Tell el-Far'ah (South), Tel Gerisa, Tell Jemmeh, Tel Masos, and Qubūr al-Walaydah.
-Not all Egyptian sites in the southern Levant were abandoned without destruction.
+Egypt withdrew from the Southern Levant over about a hundred years, most likely due to the political turmoil in Egypt proper.
+Many Egyptian garrisons or sites with an "Egyptian governor's residence" in the Southern Levant were abandoned without destruction, including Deir al-Balah, Ashkelon, Tel Mor, Tell el-Far'ah (South), Tel Gerisa, Tell Jemmeh, Tel Masos, and Qubūr al-Walaydah.
+Not all Egyptian sites in the Southern Levant were abandoned peacefully.
 The Egyptian garrison at Aphek was destroyed, likely by warfare, at the end of the 13th century.
-The Egyptian gate complex uncovered at Jaffa was destroyed at the end of the 12th century between 1134 and 1115 based on C14 dates, while Beit She'an was partially destroyed, possibly by an earthquake, in the mid-12th century.
+The Egyptian gate complex uncovered at Jaffa was destroyed between 1134 and 1115 BC based on C14 dates, while Beit She'an was partially destroyed, possibly by an earthquake, in the mid-12th century.

 The Levant

 Egyptian evidence shows that from the reign of Horemheb (ruled either 1319 or 1306 to 1292 BC), wandering Shasu were more problematic than the earlier ʿApiru.
 Ramesses II (r.
 1279–1213 BC) campaigned against them, pursuing them as far as Moab, where he established a fortress after a near defeat at the Battle of Kadesh.
 During the reign of Merneptah, the Shasu threatened the "Way of Horus" north from Gaza.
-Evidence shows that Deir Alla (Succoth) was destroyed, likely by an earthquake, after the reign of the female pharoah Tausret (r.
+Evidence shows that Deir Alla (Succoth) was destroyed, likely by an earthquake, after the reign of the female pharaoh Tausret (r.
 1191–1189 BC) though the date of this destruction appears to be much later dating to roughly 1150 BC.

-There is little evidence that any major city or settlement in the southern Levant was destroyed around 1200 BC.
-At Lachish, the Fosse Temple III was ritually terminated while a house in Area S appears to have burned in a house fire as the most severe evidence of burning was next to two ovens while no other part of the city had evidence of burning.
+There is little evidence that any major city or settlement in the Southern Levant was destroyed around 1200 BC.
+At Lachish, the Fosse Temple III was ritually terminated while a house in Area S appears to have burned in a house fire, as the most severe evidence of burning was next to two ovens, while no other part of the city had evidence of burning.
 After this, the city was rebuilt more lavishly than before.
-For Megiddo, most parts of the city did not have any signs of damage and it is only possible that the palace in Area AA might have been destroyed though this is not certain.
-While the monumental structures at Hazor were indeed destroyed, this destruction was in the mid-13th century long before the end of the Late Bronze Age began.
-However, many sites were not burned to the ground around 1200 BC including: Ashkelon, Ashdod, Tell es-Safi, Tel Batash, Tel Burna, Tel Dor, Tel Gerisa, Tell Jemmeh, Khirbet Rabud, Tel Zeror, and Tell Abu Hawam among others.
+For Megiddo, most parts of the city did not have any signs of damage and although it is possible that the palace in Area AA might have been destroyed, this is not for certain.
+While the monumental structures at Hazor were indeed destroyed, the destruction occurred in the mid-13th century, long before the end of the Late Bronze Age.
+Many sites were not burned to the ground around 1200 BC, including Ashkelon, Ashdod, Tell es-Safi, Tel Batash, Tel Burna, Tel Dor, Tel Gerisa, Tell Jemmeh, Khirbet Rabud, Tel Zeror, and Tell Abu Hawam.